Design-based theory for Lasso adjustment in randomized block experiments and rerandomized experiments: Simulation

-Figure \ref{fig:sim_dist} shows the distributions (violin plot) of different estimators.
-All of the distributions are symmetric around the true value of the average treatment effect.
-The distributions of the Lasso-adjusted estimators are more concentrated than those of the unadjusted estimators in both the randomization and rerandomization cases.
-Tables \ref{tab:MS}--\ref{tab:MSFL} present several summary statistics of different estimators.
-First, for all designs, the absolute value of the bias of each estimator is considerably smaller than its standard deviation (sd).
-Second, compared with the unadjusted estimator without rerandomization, the Lasso-adjusted estimator reduces the standard deviation by 40\%--67\%.
-Third, the empirical coverage probabilities (cp) of all estimators reach the nominal level.
-Fourth, compared with the unadjusted estimator without rerandomization, the Lasso-adjusted estimator decreases the mean confidence interval lengths (length) by 17\%--73\%.
-Finally, the Lasso-adjusted estimators in the stratified randomization and stratified rerandomization cases exhibit a comparable performance, as indicated by our theory.
-However, stratified rerandomization is preferable when a few important covariates needed to be balanced in the design stage.
-Thus, our final recommendation is to implement stratified rerandomization in the design stage and use the Lasso-adjusted estimator in the analysis stage.
+Figure \ref{fig:sim_dist300} shows the distributions (violin plots) of different estimators for $n=300$.
+All distributions are symmetric around the true value of the average treatment effect.
+The distributions of the Lasso-adjusted estimator are more concentrated than those of the unadjusted estimator under both randomization and rerandomization.
+Table \ref{tab:sim_300} presents several summary statistics for different estimators when $n=300$.
+The simulation results for $n=600$ are similar and relegated to the Supplementary Material.
+First, for all designs, the absolute value of the bias of each estimator is considerably smaller than the standard deviation (SD).
+Second, compared with the unadjusted estimator without rerandomization, the Lasso-adjusted estimator with rerandomization reduces the standard deviation and root mean squared error (RMSE) by 54\%--77\%.
+Third, the empirical coverage probabilities (CP) of all estimators reach the nominal level $95\%$ (in a few cases, the coverage probabilities are less than $95\%$ but very close to $95\%$).
+Fourth, compared to the unadjusted estimator without rerandomization, the Lasso-adjusted estimator with rerandomization decreases the mean confidence interval length (Length) by 37\%--58\%.
+Finally, given using the Lasso-adjusted estimator in the analysis stage, compared to stratified randomization, stratified rerandomization can further decrease the root mean squared error.
+Thus, based on the simulation results, our final recommendation is to implement stratified rerandomization in the design stage and to use the Lasso-adjusted estimator in the analysis stage.